Usmanzahidcode/money-utils/README.md

 This package provides a set of utility functions to handle basic financial calculations in USD, ensuring high precision and safe handling of rounding errors.

+If you're building a financial module—like a subscription system—on top of an existing application, this utility is the simplest and most effective way to handle USD calculations.
+It avoids the bloat of full-scale money libraries and keeps your code clean, precise, and easy to maintain.

+Larger libraries often over-engineer solutions for basic needs, introducing unnecessary complexity for handling simple dollar amounts.
+This utility focuses on high-precision arithmetic, rounding safety, and common use cases like tax or discount calculations.

+If you eventually need advanced features or multi-currency support, libraries like Brick\Money might be worth exploring.
+But for most USD-only scenarios, this is all you need.

 ## Purpose

-The library ensures that you can perform essential arithmetic operations (addition, subtraction, multiplication, division) and financial calculations (tax, discount) without worrying about rounding errors or floating point inaccuracies.
-It’s perfect for simple USD-based financial calculations.
+Perform essential arithmetic operations (addition, subtraction, multiplication, division) and common financial calculations (tax, discount) without worrying about rounding errors or floating-point inaccuracies.
+Ideal for simple USD-based operations.

 ## Features